3D scanning solutions

 Hand bones with nails

-Hand bones with nails • Space Spider
+Hand bones with nails • Spider II

 A quick scan of hand bones with nails made with Artec Spider.
 The object was scanned in three passes over just 8 minutes and processed afterwards for 30 minutes.